 A member of staff will meet with the pupil and find out what has happened.
 If a child is upset, we will allow time for the child to calm down before talking to them.

-Staff will talk to the pupils about the ‘choices’ they have made and use the language of the school value to support the discussion.
-The school values are: Respect, Perseverance, Creativity, Forgiveness, Courage and Friendship.
+Staff will talk to the pupils about the ‘choices’ they have made and use the language of our School Values to support the discussion.
+Our School Values are: Respect, Perseverance, Creativity, Forgiveness, Courage and Friendship.

 Staff members will discuss the incident in a calm manner and talk to the child/children about the outcomes.
 Staff will agree sanctions with the child, and this will be fed back to the class teacher (if it has been dealt with by another member of staff).